Ten Tips To Help Reduce the Pain of Finger Pricks

 Many glucose meters now allow for alternative site testing – where you can test on your palm or forearm.
 While these sites are not ideal for when we suspect we have hypoglycemia, they make a fine alternative for every day testing and give our fingers a break.

-Lower the setting on your lancing device:
+Lower setting on lancing device

 With today’s glucose meters, we just need a LITTLE blood.
 A tiny drop will do.
 We can get a tiny blood drop from a lower setting, so there’s no need to keep the lancing device at its maximum – where it makes its deepest puncture.
 A lancing device kept at 2 or 3 on the setting dial is just as effective.

-Consider a finer gauge needle:
+Use a finer gauge needle

 In the world of needles, the larger the gauge means the smaller the needle.
 Most lancing devices use a needle gauge of 28.
 Some lancing devices use finer gauge needles, such as the OneTouch Delica (33), or the Accu-Check Multiclix (30).
 The Multiclix has the added advantage of using a ‘drum’ of lancets, so that one just has to twist the lancing device to change to a fresh needle.